 This article discusses financial statement projections.

 The income statement tries to indicate how well a business performed in the most recent accounting period.
-Assuming that such performance is accurately portrayed, can this information help predict the firm’s future performance?
+Can this information help predict the firm’s future performance?
 The answer depends largely on the firm’s economic environment.

 Some businesses operate in very stable, predictable economic environments; others do not.
 Economic stability is primarily a function of the demand for a firm’s goods and services, the degree of competition, and the price stability of the goods and services the firm needs to provide its products and services.

 Certain goods and services are more essential than others.
 For example, because people need food, shelter, and medicine, there will always be a fixed demand for these goods and services.
-Other goods and services are not as essential.
-Cosmetics, sports equipment, and leisure travel are examples of less essential goods and services.
+Certain goods and services such as cosmetics, sports equipment, and leisure travel are are not as essential.
 The overall demand for essential goods and services generally is more stable than the demand for less essential services.
 Demand for essential services is less likely to fluctuate with upturns and downturns in the economy than demand for less essential services.